GenoML/old_genoml_site/docs/quick-start.md

 # conda env remove -n GenoML
 ```

-To install the package at this path:
+To install the GenoML in the user's path in a virtual environment, you can do the following:
 ```shell
 # Install the package at this path
 pip install .